LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 ./profiler.sh -e itimer -d 30 -f $PWD/flamegraph1.svg <pid_of_JVM>
 ```

-Visualize the JVM execution FlameGraph:
+- Visualize the JVM execution FlameGraph:
 ```
 firefox flamegraph1.svg
 ```
-Drill down to the part of the FlameGraph of interest (click on svg to zoom in), for example:
+- Drill down to the part of the FlameGraph of interest (click on svg to zoom in), for example:
 zoom in to `java/util/concurrent/ThreadPoolExecutor$Worker.run` +
  further zoom in to `org/apache/spark/executor/Executor$TaskRunner.run`

-If you want to use CPU profiling (or profileing other events) usingperf (mode `-e cpu` you need also
+If you want to use CPU profiling (or profiling other per events) using perf (mode `-e cpu` you need also
 to set the following and run profiling as root:
 ```
 # echo 1 > /proc/sys/kernel/perf_event_paranoid